German defence minister sets out Syria plan to NATO; Turkey, U.S. supportive

 "I think it's fine.
 I think it is good for those countries who want to step up and help improve security in that part of the world," Esper said.

 "It is something that we've been calling on our European partners to do for quite some time: it is to step up and do more," he added.
-Esper will be meeting his Turkish counterpart later on Thursday.
+Esper had been expected to meet his Turkish counterpart on Thursday, but the meeting may be postponed for scheduling reasons.